huangwei-pku/huangwei-pku.github.io/research.md

 **Non-linear Incentive and Work Performance: Evidence from a Quasi Experiment.** with Richard B. Freeman and Teng Li.

 **How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
+(Under review)

 **Unawareness of Unhealthiness, Information Provision and Health Insurance Participation among the Elderly.** with Mi Luo.

 **When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang.
+(Under review)

 **Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
+(Under review)

 **Economic Conditions and Mortality: Evidence from 200 Years of Data.** (with David Cutler and Adriana Lleras-Muney).